 When someone has had a particular surgery a specific gift can be a good idea.
-A Cook Book for the Gastric Bypass Patient for example.
+A for example.

 Hopefully, you now have a wide array of ideas for a care package or gift basket.
 Tailoring it to your friends or love ones needs is important as well as adding a personal touch.